jakobmattsson/jakobm-www/public/blog-posts/2011-04-18 Recipe for trouble/post.md

 **It runs a script that is not even part of the DOM!**

-It’s like an eval in disguise!
+It’s like an `eval` in disguise!
 I discovered this by breaking a site (imagine what would happen if you replaced the call to alert with `document.write` for example) and would like to save future generations some tears.

-So, remember: A very performant and useful property meets two evils and an even greater evil is produced.
+So, remember: a very performant and useful property meets two evils and an even greater evil is produced.